itohio/EasyRobot/pkg/core/math/primitive/fp32/ALIGN_WITH_TF_PLAN.md

 **Priority**: High (needed for tensor API transition)

 **Implementation Notes**:
+- ✅ **IMPLEMENTED**: These operations now use `generics.ElemApplyUnaryScalarStrided[float32]` or `generics.ElemFillStrided[float32]`
 - `ElemScale` exists but operates in-place; `ElemMulScalar` provides the dst-based version
 - Scalar operations are common in neural networks
 - All scalar operations now implemented with dst-based pattern
+- Generic implementation is more efficient than manual loop implementation

 **Proposed Signatures**:
 ```go